Recursive properties of the characteristic polynomial of weighted lattices

+The authors are thankful to the anonymous referees for their careful reading and constructive comments.
+In particular, their comments led to a correction in the proof of Proposition 4.9.
+G.~N.~A. was supported by the Swiss National Foundation through grant no. 210966.

-In Figure \ref{fig:qpolylattice} we show the minors described in Example \ref{ex:qpolylattice}, along with their characteristic polynomials.
+In Figure \ref{fig:qpolylattice} we illustrate the minors described in Example \ref{ex:qpolylattice}, along with their characteristic polynomials.

-In Table \ref{tab:comparison_bounds} we provide some examples (computed using the \textsc{magma} software package \cite{magma}) to compare the lower bound that we provided in Proposition \ref{prop:LB_critical_exponent} with the actual critical exponent (CE) of some $q$-polymatroids induced by rank-metric codes.
+In Table \ref{tab:comparison_bounds} we provide some examples (computed using the \textsc{magma} software package \cite{magma}) to compare the lower bound that we provided in Proposition \ref{prop:LB_critical_exponent} with the actual critical exponent (CE) of some $q$-polymatroids induced by rank-metric codes, computed with the aid of the \textsc{magma} software package as evaluation of the characteristic polynomial.

 {

 }